Eddie Kendricks: Solo career and later years: 1971–1992

-Kendricks and Ruffin re-joined the Temptations for a well-received 1982 reunion tour.
+Kendricks and Ruffin rejoined the Temptations for a well-received 1982 reunion tour.
 The group, then a seven-piece act, also recorded a reunion album, and enjoyed a hit with the Rick James-written-and-produced "Standing on the Top".
-Kendricks sang a few lead lines on the song but had no leads on any of the LP's other tracks.
-In an interview with Tom Meros, Dennis Edwards, Kendricks' former Temptations bandmate, claimed that Kendricks had issues hitting the higher notes during recording sessions for the album.
-Because of his singing difficulty, Edwards said that Kendricks went to a physician to examine his vocal ability.
+Kendricks sang a few lead lines on the song, but had no leads on any other tracks.
+In an interview with Tom Meros, Dennis Edwards, Kendricks' former Temptations bandmate, claimed Kendricks had problems hitting the higher notes during recording sessions.
+Because of his singing difficulty, Edwards said Kendricks went to a physician to examine his vocal ability.
 The physician discovered a "pin drop" of cancer on one of his lungs.
-However, Kendricks reportedly refused to undergo chemotherapy at the time because of fear that he would lose his hair.
+However, Kendricks reportedly refused to undergo chemotherapy at the time because he feared losing his hair.

-Ruffin and Kendrick (Kendricks dropped the "s" from his stage name during the 1980s) reportedly met up one night when Ruffin went to watch Kendrick perform in a nightclub; Kendrick spotted Ruffin in the crowd, pointed him out, and invited him to come up on stage and perform with him.
+Ruffin and Kendrick (Kendricks dropped the "s" from his stage name during the 1980s) reportedly met up one night when Ruffin went to watch Kendrick perform in a nightclub; Kendrick spotted Ruffin in the crowd, pointed him out, and invited him to come up and perform with him.
 Afterward they talked about touring on their own and recorded an album as a duo for RCA in 1988.

 Earlier, in 1985, they participated in the Hall & Oates live album, Live at The Apollo, recorded at a benefit at New York City's Apollo Theater; and sang with the duo at Live Aid in Philadelphia and the MTV Video Music Awards in New York.
 Hall & Oates have cited Kendrick and Ruffin specifically, and the Temptations in general, as a major influence.
 Ruffin started touring with Kendrick as a duo act in 1985.
 The live medley of "The Way You Do the Things You Do" and "My Girl" was released as a single, reaching number 20 on the Billboard Hot 100, number 12 on the Adult Contemporary chart, and number 40 on the R&B chart.
 The single earned them a Grammy nomination.

 In 1989, Kendrick, Ruffin, and their Temptations bandmates were inducted into the Rock and Roll Hall of Fame.
 There, Kendrick and Ruffin made plans with fellow former Temptation Dennis Edwards to tour and record as "Ruffin/Kendrick/Edwards, Former Leads of the Temptations".
-The Ruffin/Kendrick/ Edwards project was cut short in 1991, when Kendrick was diagnosed with lung cancer and David Ruffin died of a drug overdose, although Kendrick and Edwards continued to tour for the remainder of 1991.
+The Ruffin/Kendrick/Edwards project was cut short in 1991, when Kendrick was diagnosed with lung cancer and David Ruffin died of a drug overdose.
+However, Kendrick and Edwards continued to tour for the remainder of 1991.
 After having surgery in late 1991, Kendricks resumed touring through the summer of 1992.